joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_functions.md

 Functions are reusable blocks of code that perform some action.
 For example, R implements functions for measures of central tendency by default.
 You can simply call a function rather than calculating the mean or median by verbosely writing code each time.
+We’ll take a quick look at using functions since basically everything you’ll do involves calling functions in some way.
+Functions are called also called *commands* in R so don’t be confused if you see both terms.

 Let’s look at how to call a function:

 ``` r
 mean(airquality$Wind)